 The Bankruptcy Court Clerk's Office also quickly notifies all of your creditors.
 You will be getting copies of the same notices that your creditors get.
 Therefore, when you get your notice in the mail you know that your creditors have also been notified.

-- We can notify car finance companies so that there will be no vehicle repossessions.
-If your vehicle has been repossessed, it would normally have to be returned to you upon submitting proof of full coverage automobile insurance.
+3. We can notify car finance companies so that there will be no vehicle repossessions.
+If your vehicle has been repossessed, it would normally be returned to you upon submitting proof of full coverage automobile insurance.

-- If you have lost your driver’s license due to inability to pay surcharges, we can work on helping you get your license back.
+8. If you have lost your driver's license due to inability to pay surcharges, we can work on helping you get your license back

 The court will assign a case number to your case.
 With electronic filing, we now get an immediate case number.
 You will also receive a copy of the case number in the mail within a few days after your bankruptcy case has been filed.